Why Am I Eating This? Understanding Emotional Eating (and What You Can Do About It)

 What Is Emotional Eating?

-Emotional eating is when we eat not because we’re hungry, but because we’re feeling something—like stress, boredom, loneliness, sadness, or even happiness.
-Food becomes a way to cope with our emotions instead of fuel for our bodies.
+Emotional eating is when we eat when we're not hungry.
+Sometimes we eat because of stress, boredom, loneliness, and even when we are happy.
+Food has become a way to cope with our feelings instead of nourishing our bodies.

 After a long, frustrating day